 Arjuna’s question here assumes that action can take place without our conscious will being involved, as though there is another kind of impulse that pushes us into evil deeds.
 Those who are self-aware to any significant degree know that such impulses come from inside us, not from outside.
 “The devil made me do it” is one of the most shameless evasions of responsibility of which the human being is capable.
-Too bad it happens to be ingrained in Western religion.
-No wonder we have a sociopathic society.
-All such impulses comes from us alone, and are our choices, our mental habits, on some deep subconscious level.
-The problem is, we have many minds and many wills, as we are presently only a conglomeration of fragments.
-The phenomenon of multiple personality demonstrates that.
-Buddha spoke of us being a collection of skandhas–literally “heaps.”
+Too bad it happens to be ingrained in Western religion, and no wonder we have a sociopathic society.
+All such impulses come from us alone, and are our choices, our mental habits, on some deep subconscious level.
+The problem is, we have many “minds” and many “wills,” as we are presently mostly a conglomeration of fragments.
+The phenomenon of multiple personality disorder demonstrates that.
+Buddha spoke of us as being a collection of skandhas–literally “heaps.”

 Know the enemy

 Although we know academically that desire includes lust, in both English and American usage it has such a strong sexual connotation that it overshadows the simple word “desire” when we encounter it in the Gita.
-Kama is desire in any degree for any object, whether it is solely mental or produces an overt act or speech.
+Kama is desire in any degree or form.
+Fundamentally, kama is desire for any object, whether it is solely mental or produces an overt act or speech.
 Even simple wishes are pastel shades of kama.
 So simple “desire” is still the best translation.
 Krodha is anger in any degree, including wrath and fury.
 Hatred is essentially krodha.

 It is necessary for us to understand that desire and anger in even the slightest degree is still a problem, an obstacle to real peace.
 Simple attraction (raga) and aversion (dwesha) are not passions, but they, too, must eventually be expunged from the yogi’s heart.
-How much more, then, must kama and krodha be seen as the dangerous forces they actually are, “voracious and greatly injurious.”
+How much more, then, must kama and krodha be seen as the dangerous forces they actually are, “the great consumer and of great evil.”
 They prey on us unmercifully, ravaging us on all levels of our being.
 That is why Socrates, later in life, spoke of the fading of lust as “freedom from a harsh and cruel master.”
 Of all sins, desire and anger are the most lethal.

 The “works of the devil”

 The first step is control of the senses.
-This is impossible without the observance of the ten commandments of yoga:
+This is impossible without the observance of yama and niyama, the ten commandments of yoga: